Mark Williams (snooker player): 1999–2005

 Williams had a very successful 1999–00 season, winning both the UK Championship and the World Championship.
 These results, along with another ranking title at the 2000 Thailand Masters and three runner-up positions, allowed him to capture the world number one position for the first time.
-At the UK Championship in November 1999, he defeated Stephen Hendry 96 in the semi-final before beating his fellow countryman Matthew Stevens 108 in the final.
-In the 2000 World Championship final, he recovered from 713 behind against Stevens to eventually win 1816.
+At the UK Championship in November 1999, he defeated Hendry 9–6 in the semi-final before beating his fellow countryman Matthew Stevens 10–8 in the final.
+In the 2000 World Championship final, he recovered from 7–13 behind against Stevens to eventually win 1816.
 Williams was the first left-handed player to win the World Championship at The Crucible.
-He also produced a notable comeback in his semi-final match against John Higgins, coming from 1014 down to win 1715.
+He also produced a notable comeback in his semi-final match against Higgins, coming from 10–14 down to win 17–15.

-He won only one ranking event in the 200001 season—the 2000 Grand Prix—with a 95 victory over Ronnie O'Sullivan in the final.
-He was a runner-up in two other ranking events: the 2000 UK Championship, where he lost 410 to Higgins in the final; and the 2000 China Open, where he was beaten 39 by O'Sullivan.
-This was enough for him to retain his number one world ranking, although his title defence at the 2001 World Championship ended in the second round with a 1213 defeat to Joe Swail.
-In the 200102 season, Williams struggled to find his best form from previous seasons and again won only one ranking tournament—the 2002 China Open—where he defeated Anthony Hamilton 98 from 58 down in the final.
-However, he was then defeated by Hamilton 913 in the second round of the 2002 World Championship and subsequently lost the number one world ranking to O'Sullivan.
+He won only one ranking event in the 2000–01 season—the 2000 Grand Prix—with a 9–5 victory over Ronnie O'Sullivan in the final.
+He was a runner-up in two other ranking events: the 2000 UK Championship, where he lost 4–10 to Higgins in the final; and the 2000 China Open, where he was beaten 3–9 by O'Sullivan.
+This was enough for him to retain his number one world ranking, although his title defence at the 2001 World Championship ended in the second round with a 12–13 defeat to Joe Swail.
+In the 2001–02 season, Williams struggled to find his best form from previous seasons and again won only one ranking tournament—the 2002 China Open—where he defeated Anthony Hamilton 9–8 from 5–8 down in the final.
+However, he was then defeated by Hamilton 9–13 in the second round of the 2002 World Championship and subsequently lost the number one world ranking to O'Sullivan.